|Copyright © 2005– by|

 If White moves first, he wins: 1.
 Kc6!
 Ke4 2.
 Kc5 zugzwang - Black loses his pawn and the game.
 If Black moves first, he wins: 1. ...
 Ke3!
 2. Kc5 Ke4 zugzwang - White loses his pawn and the game.

 triangulation - maneuvering a king to retain the opposition, or else obtain control of a critical square, in pawn endings.
 It is also referred to as "losing a move," so that the opponent ends up in zugzwang.
-Other pieces can also triangulate, as in queen vs. rook end games.
+Other pieces can also triangulate, as in queen vs. rook end games (see Philidor position - Queen vs Rook.)
 One side can gain an advantage if a pawn (or a piece) is free to move, thus breaking the impasse of kings in direct opposition.
 This is referred to as having a "reserve tempo."
 In more complex endings, both sides may have one or more reserve tempi; the player who exhausts his reserve moves first will lose the opposition.

 uncastled king - a king in the center can become the object of direct attack and is considered a serious positional weakness.
 Many gambit lines involve sacrifice of a pawn, sometimes a whole piece, just to prevent the opponent from castling (see "king held in the center").

 unclear - positional evaluation which cannot determine if either side has an advantage.
-The consequences of a material sacrifice, such as a pawn, for "positional considerations" are often unclear and a player must rely on intuition.
+The consequences of material sacrifice, usually a pawn but sometimes "the exchange" or even a whole piece, for "positional considerations" are often unclear and a player must rely on intuition.
 The annotator's code for "unclear" is the ∞ symbol.

 variation - may refer to a specific sequence of moves which are part of a formal opening, such as the Exchange Variation of the Queen's Gambit Declined.
-Variations may also be a hypothetical sequences of alternative moves, commonly seen in the analysis of a chess game (see "annotation.")
+Variations may also be hypothetical sequences of alternative moves, commonly seen in the annotation of complete chess games (see "annotation," "opening line," tabiya.")

 waiting move - a move that isn't a capture or an attack.
 If a player determines he cannot improve his position, he may play a waiting move to make the opponent reveal his intentions.
+Such a strategy can cut both ways as a passive move may hand the initiative to the opponent.
 Also called a "quiet move" (see "tempozug.")

 weak square complex - a group of same-colored squares vulnerable to occupation or attack by enemy forces.
 The typical example is a player's pawns chained on squares of one color and his bishop of the opposite color lost or exchanged.
 Without the bishop, it is difficult to defend such a group of weak squares from incursion by enemy pieces (see "light-square weakness", "dark-square weakness" and "Lolli's Mate.")